Pages

 The Star Fruit

-Tree: The tree of star fruit (KAMRANGA) a member of Oxalis family grows on a bushy tree 25 to 30 feet high with a spread of 20 to 25 feet.
-Ever green, single or Multi-Trucked.
-Trees grow rapidly locations protected from strong winds.
+The tree of star fruit (KAMRANGA), a member of the Oxalis family, grows on a bushy tree 25 to 30 feet high with a spread of 20 to 25 feet.
+Evergreen, single, or Multi-Trucked.
+Trees grow rapidly in locations protected from strong winds.
 The leaves are sensitive to touch and light.
 The leaflets are 0.5 to 3.5 inches long and 0.4 to 1.8 inches wide.
-The KAMRANGA flowers are borne on panicles on twigs, small diameter branches.
-Flowers are perfect; flowers have either long or short style depending upon the cultivar.
-Small pink to lavender in color and have five petals and sepals.
+The KAMRANGA flowers are borne on panicles on twigs, small-diameter branches.
+Flowers are perfect; flowers have either a long or short style depending upon the cultivar.
+Small pink to lavender in color, and have five petals and sepals.